zach010/PrimeOptimus/README.md

 ```
 This Code requires the mpmath module to run.
 ```
-It takes an input from a user and splits the input into smaller (quicker to calculate) numbers across a group of processes that is equal to the count of logical processors on your system.
+The code takes an input from a user and splits the input into smaller (quicker to calculate) numbers across a group of processes that is equal to the count of logical processors on your system.
 ```
 Sample Output: